AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/ObjectWithExternalInterface/InterfaceClassReferences.md

 ObjectWithExternalInterface.InterfaceClassReferences Method
 ===========================================================
-AutomationML 2.1 APIAll external Interfaces of this Object with ExternalInterfaces with an associated InterfaceClass reference with the specified CAEX path interface reference.
+All external Interfaces of this Object with ExternalInterfaces with an associated InterfaceClass reference with the specified CAEX path interface reference.
 If inheritance relations between interface classes should be regarded, the optional parameter 'regardInheritance' should be set.
 In this case the specified InterfaceClass is either identical to a referenced InterfaceClass or a referenced InterfaceClass is derived from the specified InterfaceClass.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)